rcnl-org/nmsm-tutorial/Step-3-Muscle-Tendon-Personalization/README.md

 # Step 3 Muscle-Tendon Personalization

 After preprocessing, the data are ready for Muscle-Tendon Personalization (MTP) if EMG data are available.
-MTP uses EMG-driven modeling to calibrate muscle and tendon parameters, deriving properties and muscle activations to match Inverse Dynamics (ID) joint moments.
+MTP uses EMG-driven modeling to calibrate muscle and tendon parameters, deriving properties and muscle activations to match Inverse Dynamics joint moments.

 MTP is primarily based on [Meyer (2017)](https://rcnl.rice.edu/PDFs/po2017.pdf).
 It also incorporates a synergy extrapolation algorithm first published in [**TODO add SynX paper**](), which uses muscle excitation synergies to estimate excitations for muscles without measured EMG data.
 The tool is documented in more detail [here](https://nmsm.rice.edu/model-personalization/muscle-tendon-personalization/).